Coping with Anxiety and Depression in Recovery

 Additionally, anxiety and depression are common causes of relapse after recovery, hence the importance of managing these disorders in people in recovery to prevent a relapse.

-HOW TO DEAL WITH DEPRESSION AND ANXIETY IF YOU’RE ADDICT OR IN RECOVERY:
+HOW TO DEAL WITH ANXIETY AND DEPRESSION IF YOU’RE ADDICT OR IN RECOVERY:

 There are many ways and tools to manage anxiety and depression in people who are in recovery.
 But the most important step is motivation to recover from substance abuse and a true desire to change one’s life.
 No progress can be made in the absence of the person’s complete commitment to recovering.